hajruuudin/WebProgrammingProject2024/README.md

 - Created PR

 Notes: Code is a bit rough since the template I was working with did not suit me so I had to change 90% of the code.
 Some files were also left (javascript) since I didn't  want to remove a vital function of the template by accident.

+# 02. 04.
+2024: Second Milestone
+- Spapp implemented on the webpage, with base at Index.html
+- Log in and Register are not part of spapp as they are different pages completely
+- The rest is fully implemented in spapp
+- AJAX requests to a temporary JSON api, this was later changed to the database
+- There were 2 requests made: One for the wardrobe and one for the outfits
+- Both also generate the page description for the outfit or the item of clothing
+- Responsiveness of the application was improved
+- Navbar switches to an offcanvas element at lower screen size
+- There is a bug which makes the navbar dissapear when at really low screen sizes but it hapens rarely, I can't explain it
+- The Rundown, Stats and About pages are left really blank as I have decided to do them in the later milestones
+- Form validation was implemented using jQuerys validate plugin

+Notes: I had bugs with spapp which forced me to use timeouts when generating the descriptions of the items or outfits, but other than that the rest should be fine

+# 23. 04.
+2024: Third Milestone
+- Whole Frontedn project is now changes
+- Assets - Keeps all the css, js and vendor template necessery files
+- Services - The javascript methods made specifically to manipulate the entities in the webpage
+- Utils - Repeating functions such as spapp, block UI
+- Backend - The whole backend structure for Wardrobe and Outfits:
+    - For both clothes and outfits, you can retreive the data from the database, update the data, add new data or delete records from the database.
+All done using PDO library for PHP.
+- Also used Toaster library for cool effects!
+- The database consists of 6 tables and 3 entities!

+Notes: For the database i had to create some dummy tables which honestly serve no purpose but they fit well in the system.
+The user entity was not tackled in this milestone since I left it for the later milestones when we will be making the actual LogIn.
+Also, same goes for Stats, Log Outfit and Rundown, since those will implement specially functionalities.
+For this mileston, I just did what was necessary to show the connection to the database!!!